 Additionally, Medicare Part B covers the facility service fee for approved surgical procedures conducted in an ambulatory surgical center.

 Part B also covers the following durable medical equipment when they are deemed medically necessary by your doctor:

-While Medicare Part A provides home health care coverage following a hospital stay, Part B can provide coverage if no hospital stay was needed.
+While Medicare Part A provides home health services coverage following a hospital stay, Part B can provide coverage if no hospital stay was needed.

 Medicare Part B provides coverage for a number of therapeutic and rehabilitative services.
 Some of these include: